 - Lead to higher profit

-- Focus on some vulnerability of the business and incentivize staff to repair it.
+- Focus on some vulnerability of the business and incentivise staff to repair it.

 - Create a team feeling that will spin off to other aspects of the business as well.